Take Your Next Step Into Ministry

 Not Quite Ready!

-preparations needed for ministryGod, however, is the best appraiser of our strengths and weaknesses.
-There are numerous helps to evaluate a person’s qualifications for ministry but most of them fail.
+God, however, is the best appraiser of our strengths and weaknesses.
+There are numerous ways to evaluate a person’s qualifications for ministry, but most of them fail.
 They are usually focused on graduation from a formal training program and the soundness of one’s doctrine.
-Though helpful, they often miserably fail all who only use these standards.
+Though helpful, they often miserably fail those who use only these standards.
 This is due mostly to the deterioration of the family and the resulting lack of personal character.

-Personal problems are compounded by the lack of ‘hands on’ training which is greatly enhanced by role models and personal challenges.
+Personal problems are compounded by the lack of ‘hands-on’ training, which is greatly enhanced by role models and personal challenges.
 God looked beyond David’s older and more mature brothers and chose the smallest boy out in the field shepherding because he had a heart after God.

 Bad and Good Questions